 Commandment #3.
-Budgets should be constructed to support the full, iterative life-cycle of the software being acquired with amount proportional to the criticality and utility of the software.
+The acquisition process for software must support the full, iterative life cycle of software.
 Software does not age well.
 It must be constantly maintained and updated, ideally in an automated fashion.
 The PPBES process is nominally a two (2) year timeline to request and receive funding, with initial planning occurring five (5) years prior to actual receipt, and funding must be requested by intent of use (RDT&E, procurement, and O&M).
-But this fiscal separation does not match the process of software development, where all creation of code is "development", whether it falls within the fiscal law definition or not.
+But this fiscal separation does not match the process of software development, where all creation of code is

+"development," whether it falls within the fiscal law definition or not.
 As an alternative, the DoD should make use of "level of effort" (or capacity) constructs to allow continuous development and testing.
 Assume that low criticality software that is routinely used will require 10% of the development cost to maintain (per year) and more critical software will likely require more resources.
 This funding must be planned for at the time of initial development, not as an annual allocation that could be interrupted.
+Enhanced software capability should never be considered "ahead of need."
 [All types]

 Commandment #4.
-Adopt a DevOps culture for software systems.
-"DevOps" represents the integration of software development and software operations, along with the tools and culture that support rapid prototyping and deployment, early engagement with the end user, and automation and monitoring of software.
-These techniques should be adopted by the DoD, with appropriate tuning of approaches used by the Agile/DevOps community for mission-critical, national security applications.
+Adopt a DevSecOps culture for software systems.
+"DevOps" represents the integration of software development and software operations, along with the tools and culture that support rapid prototyping and deployment, early engagement with the end user, automation and monitoring of software, and psychological safety (e.g., blameless reviews).
+"DevSecOps" adds the integration of security at all stages of development and deployment, which is essential for DoD applications.
+These techniques should be adopted by the DoD, with appropriate tuning of approaches used by the community for mission-critical, national security applications.
 Open source software should be used when possible to speed development and deployment, and leverage the work of others.
-Waterfall development approaches (e.g. DOD-STD-2167A) should be banned and replaced with true, commercial agile processes.
+Waterfall development approaches (e.g., DoD-STD-2167A) should be banned and replaced with true, commercial agile processes.
 Thinking of software "procurement" and "sustainment" separately is also a problem: software is never "finished" but must be constantly updated to maintain capability, address ongoing security issues and potentially add or increase performance (see Commandment #3).
 [Type C; Type D when tied to iterative hardware development and deployment methodologies]